icopy-site/awesome/docs/awesome/free-for-dev.md

   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 250 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month
   * [myfakeapi.com](https://myfakeapi.com) — Free serverless API mocking service for developers
+  * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free
   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
+  * [Postbacks](https://postbacks.io/) - Request HTTP callbacks for a later time.
+8,000 free requests on signup.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.
   * [Postwoman](https://postwoman.io) - API request builder - A free, fast, and beautiful alternative to Postman.
   * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
 We solve captchas for you and prevent you being blocked.
 The first 1000 calls are free of charge.